 First, brainstorm.
 Inventory your background and accomplishments and list everything which helps to distinguish you individually, professionally and as a student.
 You might ask for input from family or friends because you may overlook some basic but important areas.
 Remember to focus on what you bring to the table based on your experience.
 What will make the employer interested in you?

-Education.
 List your education in reverse chronological order (law school first).
 Do not include your high school.
 Include basic information on schools attended, degrees received and dates (or anticipated dates) of graduation, and major field(s) of study.
 Under your undergraduate school heading, include major and minor areas of study and thesis topics, if applicable.
-If you desire, include your GPA if impressive (usually a 3.6 or higher).
+If you desire, include your GPA if impressive.
 Be consistent.
 If you use the term “J.D,” then use “B.A.”
 If you write out “Juris Doctor” then write out “Bachelor of Arts.”
 Other than law schools, you need not include schools from which you transferred and did not graduate.
 If you acquired a degree which employers might not recognize by its abbreviation, spell out the degree name.

-Transfer Students: If you transferred here from another law school, put Boalt Hall first, followed by the other law school, for at least your first year at Boalt; thereafter, including your first law school is discretionary.
+A Special Note for Transfer Students: If you transferred here from another law school, put Berkeley Law first, followed by the other law school, for at least your first year at Berkeley Law.
 If you received honors at the other school, put them under that law school’s section.
 If you were invited to join law review at your former school and didn’t because you were coming to Boalt, indicate that you were invited to join and explain why, e.g., “Invited to join University of San Diego Law Review on the basis of high academic achievement.”

 Joint Degree Students: If you are pursuing a joint degree program, be sure to list both schools under your education section.